rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >**Example:**
 >Publication statement: <CITE>[Cologne?] : [P. Quentel?], anno M.D.XXIII [1523]</CITE>
 >Note on publication statement: <CITE>Place of publication and name of publisher from Adams</CITE>
 >>(*Comment*: The formal citation for Adams’s bibliography of books printed on the continent of Europe is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.1)).
-The example is formatted according to ISBD for clarity)
+The example is formatted with ISBD for clarity)

 ## 5.24.32 Place of publication notes

-<a name="5.24.32.1">5.24.32.1</a> **Places of publication in multipart monographs**.
+<a name="5.24.32.1">5.24.32.1</a> **Places of publication in multiple unit resources**.
 If the manifestation is issued in more than one physical part and the place of publication changes in the course of publication, always record the place named in the later part(s) in a Note on publication statement (see [Place of publication, 5.21.34.1](/DCRMR/ppdm/Place-of-publication/#5.21.34.1)).

 >**Example:**
 ><CITE>Place of publication in v.
 33-40: Stuttgart ; Augsburg</CITE>